 You also need to talk to the course or programme leader to ensure that:

 • you meet the admissions criteria

-• you have the potential ability to complete the course successfully within four years
+• you have the potential ability to complete the course successfully within the stipulated timeframe

 • you can demonstrate intellectual curiosity, a capacity for critical analysis of issues, and the ability to abstract and formulate underlying principles in a systematic way